murex/mikado-testbuilders-kata/workshop/2 - Easy Fix Difficult Test.md

 Under the resources folder, they saved a JSON file ([repository.json](../src/main/resources/repository.json)) that contains some data issued invoices from previous transactions.

-> Note that the total amount of each invoice is not included in this list.
+> Tip: The total amount of each invoice is not included in this list.

 The Main class ([Application.java](../src/main/java/Application.java)) initializes an instance of ReportGenerator and then calls the methods to get the 3 report